 As the author of articles in “Heavy Lift & Project Forwarding International” magazine Eager.one takes a closer look at the importance of elasticities with respect to transport stability.
-André van der Steen, our lead structural engineer at Eager.one, explains how this can help guarantee a safe transport.
+André van der Steen, our lead structural engineer at Eager.one, explains how this can help guarantee safe transport.

 In trailer transports, the common practice rules – whereby the minimum tipping angle is 7 degrees – are not always sufficient.
 This is the case when elasticities are high, as this factor is not quantified by common practice rules.